 Beach of Barcelona at sunrise.
 Source: Shutterstock

 Barcelona is full of plenty of sites to see and new experiences.

-The distance from Madrid to Barcelona is approximately 312 miles (504 km).
+The Madrid to Barcelona distance is around 312 miles (504 km).

 Here are some other resources that might have the information you need